ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 # Introduction {#introduction}

-The Trusted Execution Environment (TEE) concept has been designed to separate a regular operating system, also referred as a Rich Execution Environment (REE), from security-sensitive applications.
+ The Trusted Execution Environment (TEE) concept has been designed to separate a regular operating system, also referred to as a Rich Execution Environment (REE), from security-sensitive applications.
 In a TEE ecosystem, device vendors may use different operating systems in the REE and may use different types of TEEs.
-When Trusted Component Developers or Device Administrators use Trusted Application Managers (TAMs) to install, update, and delete Trusted Applications and their dependencies on a wide range of devices with potentially different TEEs then an interoperability need arises.
+When Trusted Component Developers or Device Administrators use Trusted Application Managers (TAMs) to install, update, and delete Trusted Applications and their dependencies on a wide range of devices with potentially different TEEs, then an interoperability need arises.

 This document specifies the protocol for communicating between a TAM and a TEEP Agent.